 At Sydney Alexander Technique, we are committed to providing our students world-class teachers, who have exceptional training and are adaptable to the circumstance of each unique individual.

-Human beings are fascinating and unique; at the centre of our lives and capacities is the relation between our conscious minds, physical bodies and spirit, something that remains intriguing and mysterious no matter how much study you do.
-I have been training, teaching and investigating human movement and potential for over 30 years, including 10 years in dancing and 25 as an Alexander Technique teacher, and I’m still learning and developing in skill and understanding.
+At the centre of Human lives and capacities is the relation between our conscious minds, physical bodies and spirit, something that remains intriguing and mysterious no matter how much study you do.
+I have been training, teaching and investigating human movement and potential for over 30 years, and I’m still learning and developing in skill and understanding.

-My professional dance work had left me with a range of injuries and tension problems.
-The Alexander technique alleviated the pain from injuries, and improved my ability to move with clarity, ease and enjoyment right from the start.
+At a relatively young age my professional dance work left me with a range of injuries and tension problems.
+Finding the Alexander technique was a lifesaver, it alleviated the pain from injuries, and improved my ability to move with clarity, ease and enjoyment right from the start.

 Since graduating as an Alexander Technique teacher, I have taught thousands of lessons working with daily movements, injuries, training children, musicians, sports people and more.